simon-v/bchinfo.org/_data/devdocs/en/examples/transactions.md

 The raw transaction RPCs allow users to create custom transactions and delay broadcasting those transactions.
-However, mistakes made in raw transactions may not be detected by Bitcoin Core, and a number of raw transaction users have permanently lost large numbers of satoshis, so please be careful using raw transactions on mainnet.
+However, mistakes made in raw transactions may not be detected by Bitcoin Cash Node, and a number of raw transaction users have permanently lost large numbers of satoshis, so please be careful using raw transactions on mainnet.